COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 1. 1 blank line appears before and after the save frame begin and end codes, which are uppercase for category definitions and lowercase for all others.
 2. `_import.get` attributes are separated by 1 blank line above and below.
-3. IMPORT_DETAILS attributes are not used
+3. IMPORT_DETAILS attributes are not used.
 4. Attributes in a definition appear in the following order, where present.
 The names in brackets give the order in which attributes in the given category are presented.